 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-After my malaise trip from summer 2006 to the northeastern tip of Borneo (Sipadan Island), I feel the urge to return to soak my palms in the sea of Celebes.
-A little further east, this time: on the Indonesian island of Sulawesi.
-By targeting specifically North Sulawesi.
+After my Malaysian escapade in the summer of 2006 to the north-eastern tip of Borneo (Sipadan Island), I feel like going back to soak my flippers in the Sulawesi Sea.
+A little further east this time: on the Indonesian island of Sulawesi.
+Aiming precisely at North Sulawesi.

-I browse websites for information and Sulawesi North is clearly worth the detour.
+I browse websites looking for information and North Sulawesi is obviously worth the detour.
 But the south of the island too!
-There are fantastic trips to do in the countryside and rice fields around Rantepao, the land of the people Toraja…
+There are fantastic excursions to be made in the countryside and rice fields around Rantepao, country of the people.
+Toraja…

-For the time being, it's time for a dream, while waiting for the July holidays.
+For the moment, let's get back to dreaming, while waiting for the July holidays.
 Dreams before departure are also part of the trip!